How to Plan a Trip to Invercargill, New Zealand

 Invercargill for Budget Travellers

 For the budget traveller who likes to explore on foot, Invercargill has plenty to see for free!
-Get out and explore the gorgeous gardens and parks around the city, take photos of attractive heritage buildings, and find a few quirky attractions like “Demolition World”.
+Get out and explore the gorgeous gardens and parks around the city, take photos of attractive heritage buildings, and find a few quirky attractions like “Demolition World“.
 What’s more, staying in Invercargill doesn’t have to be costly thanks to the range of budget accommodation available.
 Find out more about visiting Invercargill on a budget in Invercargill – Guide for Backpackers and The Travel Guide to Invercargill on a Budget.

 - Visit the weird Demolition World attraction